lxlscc0715/scripts-for-ribosome-profiling-and-RNA-seq/README.md

 step 5: This script is used for conversion of file format. step 6: This script is prepared for calculating codon occupancy. step 7: This script is used to calculate the absolute codon occupancy.
 RPF density of a given codon was normalized to mRNA level (RPKM). step 8: This script is prepared for the calculation of the relative codon occupancy.
-1, avergage RPF density of a given gene = total in-frame reads / total effective codon (with PRF reads); 2, for each gene, RPF density of a given codon is normalized with the the average RPF density of the gene.
+1, average RPF density of a given gene = total in-frame reads / total effective codon (with PRF reads); 2, for each gene, RPF density of a given codon is normalized with the average RPF density of the gene.